Degree: Materials Science, Ph.D.

 A minimum of 48 semester hours of graduate-level coursework plus at least 18 semester hours of MTS 799 are required.
 A student may transfer up to 24 semester hours of approved graduate coursework toward the 48 semester hour requirement.
 The student and the dissertation supervisor select courses appropriate to the student's dissertation area and complete a Program of Study.
 Materials Science, by virtue of being multidisciplinary, enables the student, guided by the advisor, to tailor the courses across departments, colleges, and institutions to meet the graduate education and research needs and interest of the student.
 Students take courses to prepare for the Program Examination I or to complete their Program of Study as approved by their dissertation advisor.

 Candidacy and Dissertation Requirements

 Admission to candidacy for the doctoral degree will be contingent upon the successful completion of the qualifying exam, called Program Examination II.
 Normally, a student will be considered eligible to take Program Examination II when all of the required coursework has been completed.
 After being admitted to candidacy, the student must then complete the remaining requirements for the degree, with the principal remaining requirement involving the doctoral research and dissertation.

 The minimum period in which the doctoral degree can be earned is three full academic years of graduate study.
 The student must spend the last or penultimate academic year in continuous residence as a full-time graduate student at one of the campuses.

-The Program Examination I is to be taken at the first September offering immediately after the student enters the program.
 The Program Examination I is generally to be completed by all full-time students within two years after first entering the program, with exceptions being made for part-time students.